How to Write an Extemporaneous Speech - 4 Easy Steps

 10. What technological advice can you give to entrepreneurs and employees?

-Understand The Theme of the Event
+Understand the Theme of the Event

 Most of the extemporaneous speeches are presented in competitions and public events.
 So, ensure you understand the theme of a forthcoming event beforehand if you will be a speaker.

-Practice.
-Practice.
 Practice

 Once you know the topics you may discuss and the time you will have for preparing, all that is left is to practice heavily.
 So, how do you practice?
 Write down the topics that may be discussed.
 Pick one topic and write an outline for it.
 Try to mimic the timeframes of the actual speech preparation and presentation.
 If you will have 15 minutes to prepare and 5 minutes to present, ensure you use the same timeframes when practicing.

-Key Elements You Should Be Mindful of During Extemporaneous Speaking
+Essential Elements You Should Be Mindful of During Extemporaneous Speaking

 Body Language